 Lovey thought Daddy set her up a runway to practice singing and dancing (our next project?!?).
 Shortly after this photo was taken Tinker joined in, and well…let’s just say we were politely sent to play elsewhere.

 So I don’t have a full tutorial to share with you, but I thought I would point out some of our favorite features of the easel my husband made.
 I’d also be happy to answer any specific questions you have about ours, if you try to make this one on your own.

-If you would like a full tutorial, I recently saw this one from Tried & True.
-Their easel is different from ours, but the tutorial includes all the specifics for you to make your own.
+If you would like a full tutorial there are a few links below to check out.
+Their easels are each a bit different from ours, but the tutorials includes all the specifics for you to make your own.

 For this easel we used:

 - 1- 36″ x 30″ clear acrylic sheet

 - 3-4″ x 2″ 8′ cedar (you could choose any wood you prefer)

 The tray that he built at the bottom comes in very handy.
 The girls are able to place their paints, brushes, window markers, or whatever writing tool they are using in the tray.
 Tinker especially loves this because she does not like grass in her paint…we’ve learned that the hard way.